The birth of your child is a huge, once-in-a-lifetime event...one that takes thought, planning, and preparation.

 *The cost of the class is $295 per couple with a $50 non-refundable deposit to be paid upon registration.

-**Classes meet weekly on Thursday evenings at 6:30 at New Life Family Chiropractic, 114 N. Main in Victoria, Texas.
+**Classes meet Sundays from 2-5 at New Life Family Chiropractic, 114 N. Main in Victoria, Texas.

 ***It is recommended that you begin a series around the start of your third trimester of pregnancy.
 If you aren't able to make it to one or more of the classes, or if you happen to register after the series has started, you are able to make up to 4 missed classes online.

 These are the topics we will cover in the 10 week series....